 The stadium’s crowning glory through all its history, changes and guises?
 Its location.
 Slap, bang in the middle of the city.
 All roads, routes and rivers lead there.
 Step off the train, it's the first thing you see.
 On match day you can be anywhere along Westgate Street as kick off approaches, but you can finish your drink, leave the pub and still get to your seat in time for the anthems.

-Next time you are passing the stadium, maybe buying a hot snack at Riverside Market over the bridge from one of the stadium gates, or walking in the park near the castle, perhaps sailing by on one of the boats that go to Cardiff bay, or waiting for a train at Cardiff Central… just stop for a moment, look up at this magnificent beast and drink in the sheer sight of it.
+Next time you are passing the stadium, maybe buying a hot snack at Sunday's Riverside Market over the bridge from one of the stadium gates, or walking in Bute Park near the castle, perhaps sailing by on one of the boats that go to Cardiff bay, or waiting for a train at Cardiff Central… just stop for a moment, look up at this magnificent beast and drink in the sheer sight of it.

 In those spires horizons sing….